The best clothes steamer to leave garments crease-free with minimal effort

 Updated on

-Nobody wants to spend hours at the ironing board, which is why many people favour steam cleaners for clothes.
+Nobody wants to spend hours at the ironing board, but equally, nobody wants to be walking around in creased clothes, which is why the best clothes steamers are changing the game.
 Let's be honest, ironing is always one of those dreaded household jobs.
 So, a steam cleaner feels like a great solution as it's a simpler and less time-consuming way to get out those annoying creases.

 A steam cleaner offers a great alternative to cleaning, ironing and beyond.
 For example, you can get a tile steam cleaner, which will leave your kitchen walls and flooring fresh.
 As for clothes, it does the job of smoothing without needing to get out the ironing board.
-The home gadget is also handy for refreshing clothes while you're travelling, so you'll be able to get a second wear out of your favourite dress or shirt if you're unable to wash them in between.
+Some of the best clothes steam cleaners are also handy for refreshing clothes while you're travelling, so you'll be able to get a second wear out of your favourite dress or shirt if you're unable to wash them in between.

 But how does a steam cleaner work?
 Well, steam cleaners work by heating water until it becomes steam.
 You can get window steam cleaners, too, which saves us getting a bucket and mopping out ourselves.
 Often, you will need to pour water into the tank of your chosen steam cleaner and let it heat to the optimum temperature.
 Once heated, dry steam will be produced, which will then relax the fibres of the fabric as you move up and down the garment to help remove wrinkles.
 Simply hang your garment and then gently run the head of the steamer against the fabric.

 If you are looking to ditch the iron, there is an option to suit every need and budget - even handheld steam cleaners.
-To help, we have put together some of our favourites so you can have the best steam cleaner for clothes to leave garments crease-free.
+To help, I've put together some of the best clothes steamers so you can have the best steam cleaner for clothes to leave garments crease-free, with some tried and tested by our team.

 Pros